 To find out if you live in a state that has joined this consortium, view the NC-SARA map.
 If you don’t see your state listed as NC-SARA approved, please contact HCC admissions at 218-262-7207 to see if we can get specific authorization from that state.

-Hibbing Community College has been approved by the State of Minnesota to participate in the National Council for State Authorization Reciprocity Agreements.
-NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+Hibbing Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 Student Consumer Complaint Process

 Pursuant to the United States Department of Education’s Program Integrity Rule, institutions providing online education are required to provide all prospective and current students contact information of the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.